SteveNguyen0401/Steve-is-cool/README.md

 -   I should've payed attention
 -   I mean I did pay attention, but I'm not sure how to check if I added enough

+*   Finals are really hard

+    > The week before is really hard because I have so much to do
+    > There is much stress